syarul/cycle-iso/README.md

 # cycle-iso
 A simple isomorphic cycle app starter

-This is a very basic setup for an isomorphic [Cycle.js](http://cycle.js.org/) framework, it does not encompass the [MVI](http://cycle.js.org/model-view-intent.html) (Model, View, Intent) as to keep it as basic, cleaner, declarative and has bare minimum setting to run.
+This is isomorphic [Cycle.js](http://cycle.js.org/) framework with [falcor.js](https://github.com/Netflix/falcor) JSON Graph at heart, it does not encompass the [MVI](http://cycle.js.org/model-view-intent.html) (Model, View, Intent) as to keep it as basic, cleaner, declarative and has bare minimum setting to run.

 This app use webpack and babel as part of the build process.

 ## New Stuff

+- Added JSON Graph, rely on ```xstream.fromPromise()```
-Update to use Cycle.js/xstream from diversity branch
+- Update to use Cycle.js/xstream from diversity branch

 ## How to extend this?